danieltar18/cnn-tensorflow/README.md

-# Convolutional Neural Networks
+# Convolutional Neural Networks - Image Classification

 This repository chronicles my journey into exploring the powerful capabilities of TensorFlow/Keras for convolutional neural networks (CNNs).
-It serves as a practical implementation hub for building and experimenting with CNN architectures across a variety of datasets, showcasing their application in image classification and segmentation tasks.
+It serves as a practical implementation hub for building and experimenting with CNN architectures across a variety of datasets, showcasing their application in image classification tasks.

 ## About the Project